EolnMsuk/PyFirewall/README.md

 ## Important Firewall Behavior

-On first firewall initialization, the application intentionally sets the Windows Firewall profile defaults to **Allow**, then restores/applies the PyFirewall-managed rules saved in `firewall_config.json`.
+On first firewall initialization, PyFirewall saves the existing Windows Firewall profile settings, then enables the firewall and applies its managed rules.

+PyFirewall uses **Allow** as the default Windows Firewall profile action while its managed rules are active.

+The saved firewall profile settings can be restored during uninstallation.

 Review this behavior before using PyFirewall on a production system.

 ## Known Issues

-- At first launch OR when all rules are removed, a Windows Security notification will prompt the user to enable Windows Defender Firewall even though its enabled.
-This is caused by the lack of any firewall rules currently assigned.
+- At first launch or when all managed firewall rules are removed, Windows may display a notification asking the user to enable Windows Defender Firewall even though the firewall is enabled.

 ## Files